adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP46CERT1
 Certificate of less than one academic year in Construction Trades.
-Cert. less than one academic yr in Construction Trades.
+Cert. <1 academic yr in Construction Trades.

 CIP46CERT2
 Certificate of at least one but less than two academic years in Construction Trades.
-Cert. at least one but less than two academicyrs in Construction Trades.
+Cert. >1<2 academicyrs in Construction Trades.

 CIP46ASSOC
 Associate degree in Construction Trades.
 Assoc. deg. in Construction Trades.

 CIP46CERT4
-Award of more than two but less than four academic years in Construction Trades.
+Award of at least two but less than four academic years in Construction Trades.
-Award more than two but less than four academicyrs in Construction Trades.
+Award >2<4 academicyrs in Construction Trades.

 CIP46BACHL
 Bachelor's degree in Construction Trades.